Seymour Cray: Cray Computer Corporation

 Cray decided to spin off the Colorado Springs laboratory to form Cray Computer Corporation.
 This new entity took the Cray-3 project with them.

 The 500 MHz Cray-3 proved to be Cray's second major failure.
 In order to provide the tenfold increase in performance that he always demanded of his newest machines, Cray decided that the machine would have to be built using gallium arsenide semiconductors.
 In the past Cray had always avoided using anything even near the state of the art, preferring to use well-known solutions and designing a fast machine based on them.
 In this case, Cray was developing every part of the machine, even the chips inside it.

 Nevertheless, the team were able to get the machine working and delivered their first example to NCAR on 24 May 1993.

 The machine was still essentially a prototype, and the company was using the installation to debug the design.
 By this time a number of massively parallel machines were coming into the market at price/performance ratios the Cray-3 could not touch.
-Cray responded through "brute force", starting design of the Cray-4 which would run at 1 GHz and outpower these machines, regardless of price.
+Cray responded through "brute force", starting design of the Cray-4, which would run at 1 GHz and outpower these machines, regardless of price.

 In 1995 there had been no further sales of the Cray-3, and the ending of the Cold War made it unlikely anyone would buy enough Cray-4s to offer a return on the development funds.
 The company ran out of money and filed for Chapter 11 bankruptcy 24 March 1995.

 SRC Computers

 Cray had always resisted the massively parallel solution to high-speed computing, offering a variety of reasons that it would never work as well as one very fast processor.
 He famously quipped "If you were plowing a field, which would you rather use: two strong oxen or 1024 chickens?"
 By the mid-1990s, this argument was becoming increasingly difficult to justify, and modern compiler technology made developing programs on such machines not much more difficult than their simpler counterparts.

 Cray set up a new company, SRC Computers, and started the design of his own massively parallel machine.
 The new design concentrated on communications and memory performance, the bottleneck that hampered many parallel designs.
-Design had just started when Cray died suddenly as a result of a car accident.
+Design had just started when Cray was killed in a car accident.
 SRC Computers carried on development and specialized in reconfigurable computing.